 - makes, presents, or uses a governmental record with knowledge of its falsity;

 - possesses, sells, or offers to sell a governmental record or a blank governmental record form with knowledge that it was obtained unlawfully.

 Punishment for Tampering with a Government Record

 This offense is considered a third degree felony, punishable by 2 to 10 years in prison and up to a $10,000 fine.

-Most of the time, an astute bouncer or bartender will notice the fake ID.
+Most of the time, an astute bouncer or bartender will notice the fake ID in Texa.
 In some cases – if the student is lucky – they will just take up the ID.
-The worst case scenario occurs when police are contacted and the student is ticketed or arrested.
+The worst-case scenario occurs when police are contacted and the student is ticketed or arrested.